Technologies-de-France/PLAIY/README.md

 Let’s make Machine Learning easy with scikit-learn on LabVIEW.

-TDF team is proud to propose for free the scikit-learn library adapted for LabVIEW in open source.
+TDF team is proud to propose for free the scikit-learn library adapted for <b>LabVIEW </b>in open source.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and
 DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy from the famous scikit-learn Python library.